Ostfalia-ESG/WURx/README.md

-# WURx
+# Wake-up Receiver (WURx)
-This project includes the main PCB design as well as the software for a semi-active wake-up receiver.
+This project includes the main PCB design as well as the software for a semi-active Wake-up Receiver.